Lab Members

 Graduate Student

-Sijia is a PhD student in the Department of Linguistics at UBC.
+Sijia is a PhD candidate in the Department of Linguistics at UBC.
 Her research focuses on second language (L2) acquisition of phonology and formal modeling of L2 phonology.
 Her current project looks into how L1 Mandarin-speaking adults with different amounts of L2 English experiences perceive English low-vowel + nasal sequences.
 She is also interested in the fields of prosody and speech perception through experimental approaches and fieldwork, including Mandarin speech segmentation and tone sandhi, as well as Ktunaxa focus prosody.
 Outside of linguistics, you may find her running, playing basketball, or playing the piano.

 Graduate Student